nasa/openmct/docs/src/design/proposals/APIRedesign.md

 proxies for multiple bundles.
-The `BundleContext` could contain (or later be amended to contain) filtering rules to ignore other bundles and so forth (this has been useful for administering Open MCT Web in subtly different configurations in the past.)
+The `BundleContext` could contain (or later be amended to contain) filtering rules to ignore other bundles and so forth (this has been useful for administering Open MCT in subtly different configurations in the past.)

 ### Benefits